raleighlittles/CyberPowerUPS-Influx/README.md

 ```bash
 python3 script.py
 ```
+Make sure you have installed [InfluxDB's Python library](https://pypi.org/project/influxdb/) from here.

 For now, this script has to be saved and ran on the machine that is connected to the UPS.